LiskArchive/lisk-legacy-docs/configuration.md

 #### File log stream

-All logs that have equal or higher log levels than the in `config.json` specified file log level, are saved in a `.log`-file for further analysis.
+All logs that have equal or higher log levels than the in `config.json` specified file log level are saved in a `.log`-file for further analysis.
 By default, the generated log files are saved inside of the `logs` folder of Lisk Core.
 Default log level for the file log stream is `info`.